Mak is designed to be instant and intuitive.

 - [ ] Dinner w/ Jon

-Unlike the PC file system, Mak organizes files flatly.
+Unlike a normal file system, Mak organizes files flatly.
 No folders.
 It’s just a list of files.

-A file is an URL with a hashtag (#).
+A file is a URL with a hashtag (#).

-You can easily access & edit files via URL:
+You can easily access & edit files via URLs:

 URL=“Uniform Resource Locator”

 With links, you can navigate between files easily.

 Writing an essay, a novel or a diary?